What is Personal Reformulation?

 What is discussed in a PR is confidential and if you are undertaking a PR as part of training, ordinarily there is no feedback to the course about content of the sessions or about you as a trainee.
 All therapists adhere to ACAT’s Code of Ethics and Practice.

 We routinely gather feedback about people’s experience of PRs, and this has been very positive.
 Trainees value the process both personally and professionally, saying that it helps them to gain insight, recognition, awareness and understanding.
-It identifies and named difficult roles and patterns, and improves their understanding of CAT and how it can be used.
-It gives them insight into what it’s like to be a client and in “the other chair”.
+It identifies and names difficult roles and patterns, and improves their understanding of CAT and how it can be used.
+Having a PR gives them insight into what it’s like to be a client and in “the other chair”.
 Trainees consistently cite mapping out roles and patterns as a very helpful aspect and they rate the nature of the therapeutic relationship highly.

 For more details and information

-Further details about what is involved in a Personal Reformulation are available in this document which can be downloaded here.
+Further details about what is involved in a Personal Reformulation are available in this document which can be downloaded below.